ucan-wg/spec/README.md

 The "scope" is the total rights of the authorization space down to the relevant volume of authorizations.
 With the exception of [rights amplification](#54-rights-amplification), every individual delegation MUST have equal or less scope from their delegator.
 Inside this content space, you can draw a boundary around some resource(s) (their type, identifiers, and paths or children), and their capabilities.

-As a practical matter, since scopes form a group, you can be fairly loose: order doesn’t matter, and merging resources can be quite broad since the more powerful of any overlap will take precedence (i.e. you don’t need a clean separation).
+As a practical matter, since scopes form a group, you can be fairly loose: order doesn’t matter, and merging resources can be quite broad since the more capable of any overlap will take precedence (i.e. you don’t need a clean separation).

 ## 2.5 Delegation

 Delegation is the act of granting another principal (the delegate) the capability to use a resource that another has (the delegator).
 This MUST be proven by a "witness", which is either the signature of the owning principal, or a UCAN that has access to that capability in its scope.

-Each direct delegation leaves the potency of the action at the same level, or diminishes it.
+Each direct delegation leaves the scope of the action at the same level, or diminishes it.
 The only exception is in "rights amplification", where a delegation MAY be proven by one-or-more witnesses of different types, if part of the resource's semantics.

 ## 2.6 Attenuation